Skip to content

 • Most moment frame members

-You should include shear area when:
+You should include shear area for:

 • Plate girders and deep transfer beams